webmae/jekyll-now/_posts/2021-11-10-BeyondTellerrand.md

 Ulrike is a very funny and expressive person.
 She's full of joy and sparkles.
 She's basically a human unicorn who really loves fonts.
 And  she knows how to transmit this love.
 And it's beautiful.

 Plus, she's a very talented font designer.
 She showed us several awesome features about fonts we had no idea they existed.
 Her talk completed perfectly Bianca's one.
+I'm sorry but either I will make a list of everything, or I'll you discover by yourself [all the amazing things we can do with fonts nowadays](https://www.youtube.com/watch?v=IzqIDLgVZi8).

 ### Looking like a lost sheep - The story of the lonely chart, by Matthias Stahl